 With less than 700 residents, the city of Matlacha is one of the most colorful small towns in Florida.
 A part of the Cape Coral-Fort Myers area, this coastal village is one of the five communities nestled on Pine Island.
 Delighting visitors with its burst of vibrant shop displays, this coastal village is home to free-spirited artists who have set up their candy-colored stores.
 Head to the Lovegrove Gallery & Gardens to find a technicolor botanical garden and local art displays, browse the historical exhibits at the MOTI – The Museum of the Islands, or visit nearby Pine Island for a slice of secluded paradise.

 One of the smallest towns on this list, St. Marks has a population of less than 300, but it makes up for its size with an abundance of alluring natural attractions.
 A waterfront village just 20 miles south of Tallahassee, this historic town was one of the important early ports in Florida on the Gulf of Mexico.
 Visit the archeological displays at San Marcos de Apalache Historic Park, experience the oasis of salt marshes and natural habitats at St. Marks National Wildlife Refuge, and snap a souvenir photo of the popular St. Marks Lighthouse, the second oldest light station in Florida.

-Nicknamed the “Town of Murals” and the “Caladium Capital of the World,” Lake Placid is an interesting town that boasts nearly 50 colorful murals that adorn its downtown buildings and a set of larger-than-life residents.
+Nicknamed the “Town of Murals” and the “Caladium Capital of the World,” Lake Placid is an interesting town that boasts nearly 50 colorful murals that adorn its downtown buildings.
 This town is not only known for producing 98 perfect of the world’s caladium bulbs but is home to a vibrant clown college that graduates 25 new clowns a year.
 With a population of less than 2,200, its walkable downtown area makes for an outdoor art gallery.
 Just make sure to visit the American Clown Museum and School and to see a large collection of unique clown memorabilia.